 131 Include provision of info and advice, triage assessment, referral to structured drug treatment, brief psychosocial interventions, harm reduction (including needle exchange) and aftercare.

-132 Includes provision of community based specialised drug assessment and co-ordinated care planned treatment and drug specialist liaison.
-133 "Using substances" means that a substance has been used at any point in the previous year in education or alternative education (i.e. none are NEET).
+132 Includes provision of community based specialised drug assessment and co-ordinated care in education or alternative education (i.e. none are NEET).
 Two of the young people are Looked After, the remainder live with parents.